-However, a first version of post-production requirements can be derived indirectly from the identified creative format requirements (section 0), and the technical findings of an internal ImmersiaTV workshop at the LightBox premises in which the partners (VRT, Lightbox, PSNC, VideoStitch, Cinegy, i2CAT) investigated possible workflows to achieve these creative goals in a first Proof of Concept.
-This first test and the resulting findings are described in section 6.1, and detailed specifications for post-production tooling are documented in detail in Deliverable 2.3.
+However, a first version of post-production requirements can be derived indirectly from the identified creative format requirements (Section 4), and the technical findings of an internal ImmersiaTV workshop at the LightBox premises in which the partners (VRT, Lightbox, PSNC, VideoStitch, Cinegy, i2CAT) investigated possible workflows to achieve these creative goals in a first Proof of Concept.
+This first test and the resulting findings are described in section 7.1, and detailed specifications for post-production tooling are documented in detail in Deliverable 2.3.
 The identified requirements from the practical workshop in Porto are:

-Requirement R.2.1.21 - Simplify the post production workflow and minimize the required manual steps and used tools.
+Requirement R.2.1.25 - The content creator shall be able to use a more simplified post production workflow that minimizes the required manual steps and used tools.
 This includes:

-- 2.1.21.1: Stitching - 2.1.21.2: Editing and compositing for 360 scenarios - 2.1.21.3: Adding interactivity and portals - 2.1.21.4: Synchronous multi-platform content (tv, HMD, tablet)
+- 2.1.25.1: Stitching - 2.1.25.2: Editing and compositing for 360 scenarios - 2.1.25.3: Adding interactivity and portals - 2.1.25.4: Synchronous multi-platform content (tv, HMD, tablet)